I recently shared my top picks for the best 223 scopes, so I wanted to put together a similar list for the best 450 Bushmaster scopes.

 Before we get started, I always like to preface my reviews by stating how important it is to consider your own personal preferences.
 Yes, I have plenty of experience shooting and using various scopes.

-I also try to spend a considerable amount of time with every scope I use so that I can give you the most comprehensive feedback possible.
+I also try to spend a considerable amount of time with every scope I use so that I can give you the most comprehensive feedback possible and this is exactly what I did.

 Now that we’ve got that out of the way, let’s get started with our list of the best scopes for 450 Bushmaster shooters.
 I’m confident that you’re really going to appreciate the entries that made the grade this time around.